Request from a supply preacher

 I have a friend who is a ‘supply preacher.’
 It’s okay – I had no idea what this meant either.
 It means that he’s licensed or certified by some group as a person of sound mind and religion, and able to fill in at your church when the pastor is ill, on vacation, golfing, or on leave for whatever reason.
 He surprised me when he asked me to read over Numbers 13 and give him some notes to think about while preparing his talk.
 His first idea was to read the passage aloud and then ask the congregation which camp they are in: the camp of Caleb whom G praises, or the camp of the ten spies who G killed?
 Shucks.
 I wonder… But the question and circumstances are more complex than a simple yes or no. Or are they?
 We talked about his sermon last week, and he confided that he likes to talk to me because everyone else simply agrees with him.
 “Wow,” they say, “greatest sermon I’ve ever heard.”
 But me?
 If it’s dopey, I tell him the truth.
 Maybe it’s my spiritual gift.

 I’ve read this passage a hundred times, but the complexity of it opens up with a close read.
 There is a thread here that makes a lot of people really happy: G is a G of judgment, and He is here to judge, and His judgment is final.
+And since you go to the Baptist Church and wear a three-piece suit each Sunday and drop a crisp twenty into the plate, well, G is clearly on your side.
 Also, I’m not sure why the ten spies who gave the bad report were stricken dead.
 I could understand the story more if they were caught having sex with local religious prostitutes, but they basically did what they were asked to do.
 And no one tells them they’re wrong.
 Neither Moses, Caleb, or even G. The one point I see is that they worked to incite Israel against Moses and against G. The story makes most sense to me when I see it as the unfolding of our ideas of how G evolves throughout the scriptures.
-That during this time, and in this part of the world, this is how G is sseen to have acted.
-I read through it and wondered how the Son of God would do His Father’s bidding, though.
+That during this time, and in this part of the world, this is how G is believed to have acted.
+I read through it again, and wondered how the Son of God would do His Father’s bidding.

 Following is the email I sent to my supply preacher buddy.
 It’s not very polished.